 Definition of MariaDB bind-address

-When we install MariaDB database server, it only accepts the connection of its localhost.
-If users need to connect with different remote client computers from a remote relocation, we are not able to connect remote users so that reason we can use the bind-address concept to connect databases from the different remote client from a different remote locations.
-When a configuration is correct then we are able to establish a connection between them.
-If the database is connected to the internet we are able to access it from anywhere around the world where the internet facility is available.
+When we install the MariaDB database server, it only accepts the connection of its localhost.
+Suppose users need to connect with different remote client computers from a remote relocation.
+In that case, we cannot connect remote users, so we can use the MariaDB bind-address concept to connect databases from different remote clients from different remote locations.
+When a configuration is correct, we can establish a connection between them.
+If the database is connected to the internet, we are able to access it from anywhere around the world where the internet facility is available.
 MariaDB server runs on a default IP address that is 127.0.0.1.

 Syntax: